LILNAZ/ost/README.md

-# Open Soruce Tvätt - Analysis of Signatures in Code and Hash (OST ASCH)
+# Open Source Tvätt - Analysis of Signatures in Code and Hash (OST ASCH)

 ## Setup:
 -------------